cruzdan/UnityGames/README.md

 	*Shoot				<T, Joystick 2 button 3>
 	*Select Upgrade		<Y, Joystick 2 button 4>
 	(Controls can be modified on the Controls menu, except for the Joystick ones)

+Multiplayer:
+-First go to Title Scene and add your own address (direction IPv4), then save the scene and make a build: File -> Build Settings... -> Build, select a folder, when you have your build, pass those files to other machine who are connected to the same red.
+-Execute the file Multiplayer.exe in 2 or more machines, the first need to be the host or server and the other ones need to be clients to be connected on the same game -Resolution 16:9
+-Controls in game:
+	Right: 				<D,Right Arrow, Joystick axis X+ >
+	Left:				<A,Left Arrow, Joystick axis X- >
+	Jump:				<Space, Joystick button A >
+	Run:				<Left Shift, Joystick button X >
+	Shoot:				<E, Joystick Right trigger >